didyouvoteforthis.ca · A Public Ledger of UCP Fiscal Decisions

 Before any respondent could answer a single survey question, they were required to watch a panel-produced video framing the issue from the government's preferred angle.
 Then, having watched the framing, they were presented with multiple-choice options that excluded disagreement with the underlying premise.

 This is the structure of an indoctrination exercise, not a consultation.
-It is also the standard structure of a push poll.
-The Gateway, the University of Alberta's student newspaper, summarised it plainly: "the surveys force participants to answer limited, predetermined questions.
+The Gateway summarised it plainly: "the surveys force participants to answer limited, predetermined questions.
 We cannot skip a question, so we have no choice but to give a positive response to the government's choices."

 Mechanism 03

-When the government changed the questions, it didn't admit anything — it called it "an oversight"
+When the government changed the questions, it called it "an oversight"

 // What was said